Stereotomy

 Full Scale Timber Stereotomy

-More Examples of Stereotomy Models and their Drawings
+More Stereotomy Models and their Drawings

 This model has three legs whose feet land inscribed in a circle.
 One piece is notched out for one of its neighbors, one piece is notched out for both of its neighbors, and one piece remains completely uncut and slides through both its neighbors to form a seamless intersection.